 When Scott Banjavcic was a kid, he wanted to be a meteorologist.

-Banjavcic earned his bachelor's and master's degrees at the University of Illinois Urbana-Champaign, specializing in environmental hydrology and hydraulics.
+Banjavcic earned his bachelor’s and master’s degrees at the University of Illinois at Urbana-Champaign (UIUC), specializing in environmental hydrology and hydraulics.
 During his master’s degree, he had the privilege of working on an international study of the Great Lakes and addressing an ongoing issue of decreasing lake levels.

 Through this experience, he obtained a position at CDM Smith in Chicago, an innovative water resources and wastewater engineering firm.
 While there, Banjavcic played significant roles on many projects, including floodplain risk analysis, mapping, stakeholder outreach, sanitary and storm sewer model development to mitigate municipality sewer issues, design and implementation of multiple landscape and urban composting projects, green infrastructure plan development, and annual de-icing workshops to educate and prevent harmful impacts of chlorides on local waterways due to roadway salting.
 He is also an active member in the Illinois Water Environment Association as part of its Watershed Management Committee and a professional engineer licensed in Illinois.